ODSC East 2024 ๐Ÿ‡บ๐Ÿ‡ธ

 3 min read

-Back in 2021, ODSC (Open Data Science Conference) invited me to present a workshop on pandas virtually at their Europe.
+Back in 2021, ODSC (Open Data Science Conference) invited me to present a workshop on pandas virtually at their Europe event.
 This was my first conference presentation ever, and, despite presenting virtually, I was terrified.
 Thankfully, I made it through and eventually developed a passion for it, overcoming my fear.

 ODSC East 2024 speaker card